 You may remember the story of how the devil and a friend of his were walking down the street, when they saw ahead of them a man stoop down and pick up something from the ground, look at it, and put it away in his pocket.
 The friend said to the devil, “What did that man pick up?”
 “He picked up a piece of Truth,” said the devil.
 “That is a very bad business for you, then,” said his friend.
 “Oh, not at all,” the devil replied, “I am going to let him organize it.”

 The Dalai Lama has declared Krishnamurti to be the most profound spiritual philosopher of the 20th century.
 I am reminded of a naive Western adherent of the Tibetan ecclesiastical establishment, who enthusiastically declared on YouTube that Tibetan Buddhism has created a “machine” for the “production” of enlightenment.
 It was only after I turned to a reading of the Pali Canon, not superficially but comprehensively, critically, and in depth, that I realized how profoundly wrong this attitude is.
-In the light of my experience, it is just one more example of the mappo, the degeneration of the Buddhadharma at the nadir of human civilization, at the end of the first 2,500-year cycle of Buddhism.
-If one reads the Pali Canon, Krishnamurti’s words carry considerable weight.
+In the light of my own experience, it is just one more example of the mappo, the degeneration of the Buddhadharma at the nadir of human civilization, at the end of the first 2,500-year cycle of the Buddhist dispensation.
+If one reads the Pali Canon, Krishnamurti’s words carry considerable weight and I included them in the caption to the Preface to my book, Conversations with the Buddha.
 Even in the Buddha’s day, the majority of monks in the sangha were puthujjana monks, not merely unenlightened but not even on the path, whereas the true sangha of sravakas and arahants were a minority.
 Buddhist scholar Peter Masefield has documented this in detail.
-Moreover, the Buddha himself, at the end of his life, counseled his disciples to “be ye lights unto yourselves,” each one seeking enlightenment for himself or herself, which subsequently blossomed in the Tibetan non-monastic mahasiddha tradition associated with Padmasambhava, the supreme individualist whose actual writings are still forbidden reading and only available in English in the extraordinary commentary of Herbert Guenther, The Teachings of Padmasambhava, and the self-ordination tradition documented in the Srimala and Brahma Net Sutras and elsewhere.
+Moreover, the Buddha himself, at the end of his life, counselled his disciples to “be ye lights unto yourselves,” each one seeking enlightenment for himself or herself, which subsequently blossomed in the Tibetan non-monastic mahasiddha tradition associated with Padmasambhava, the supreme individualist whose actual writings are still forbidden reading and only available in English in the extraordinary commentary of Herbert Guenther, The Teachings of Padmasambhava, and the self-ordination tradition documented in the Srimala and Brahma Net Sutras and elsewhere.
 In a footnote to this work, Dr. Guenther makes the following remarkable statement:

 List of Works Consulted

 - This “school” has apparently been reincarnated as the Buddhist Council of Canada, a purported non-profit organization claiming to represent all Buddhists, whereas it merely represents the narrow academic and religious beliefs of the same old NCOBS crew.
 As with the NCOBS, the council has tried to imply it is somehow affiliated with the University of Toronto, but U of T has cancelled its email address and is trying to have it removed from their website (personal communication).
-The Wikipedia article on the founder of these organizations has also been deleted from the Wikipedia.
+The Wikipedia article on the founder of these organizations has also been deleted from the Wikipedia (now recreated, but with a warning message that it does not meet Wikipedia’s guidelines).
 According to Corporations Canada, the Buddhist Council of Canada’s financial filing for 2012 is overdue.
 According to the Canada Revenue Agency, the Buddhist Council of Canada’s charitable status was revoked in 1989!
 A request to the Buddhist Council of Canada for their financial statements (which are public information by statute) has been ignored.

 Adi Da aka Da Love Walking Amongst His Devotees